Skip to content

 NoriSoftDeletes (Logical Deletion)

 Protects transactional entropy by preventing hard DROP or DELETE SQL operations.
 NoriSoftDeletes already inherits from Tortoise's Model, so you do not need to inherit from both — just replace Model with NoriSoftDeletes.
-The mixin adds a deleted_at DatetimeField automatically.
+The mixin adds a nullable deleted_at DatetimeField that is automatically set to the current timestamp when .delete() is called.

 from core.mixins.soft_deletes import NoriSoftDeletes